hteumeuleu/caniemail/_features/css-user-select.md

   "1": "Works with `-webkit` prefix",
   "2": "`all` value does not work",
   "3": "Property is stripped from style tag"
-}
+  "4": "`none` value does not work, client allow to select text anyway", }
 links: {
   "Can I use: CSS user-select":"https://caniuse.com/?search=user-select",